asntech/biasaway/docs/webapp.rst

 Genomic mononucleotide distribution within a sliding window matched
 ===================================================================

 This module should be run when the user aims at selecting genuine genomic background sequences from a pool of provided genomic sequences to match the local distribution of mononucleotide for each target sequence.
-The method requires both foreground and  a set of genomic background sequences to be drawn as input.
-This module first computes the distribution %GC composition within a sliding window W (default 100bp) and with a step S (default 50bp) for each sequence in the input set of target sequences.
-Then it matches each target sequence to a background sequence with a similar %GC distribution (mean +/- sd stdev over the sliding windows, default sd = 2.6.

 .. figure:: img/module_c.png
    :alt: BiasAway - %GC distribution and %GC composition within a sliding window